Skip to main content

 Gonadorelin and Endogenous Hormone Production

-The of gonadorelin therapy are primarily mediated through the restoration of endogenous testosterone levels.
+The metabolic effects of gonadorelin therapy are primarily mediated through the restoration of endogenous testosterone levels.
 Clinical studies show that pulsatile gonadorelin treatment can lead to improvements in metabolic parameters, including reductions in BMI, total cholesterol, fasting insulin, and HOMA-IR in men with hypogonadotropic hypogonadism.

 This suggests a beneficial influence on insulin sensitivity and overall metabolic health, similar to direct testosterone replacement, but achieved through the body’s natural regulatory mechanisms.
 The advantage lies in supporting the entire hypothalamic-pituitary-gonadal (HPG) axis, which can have broader systemic benefits beyond simple testosterone elevation.